bramlak/origoss-task/README.md

 ## Notes
 * Feel free to change local domain from `origoss-task.local` to any custom one
 * Feel free to change replica count according to custom needs
-* This approach aims to satisfy the main requirements: simplicity and efficiency.
+* This approach aims to satisfy the main requirements: **simplicity** and **efficiency**.
 If more complexity is acceptable, a few improvements could be added:
   - AWS EKS cluster usage (possibly with additional features)
- - additional Go endpoints for Kubernetes probes
+  - additional Go endpoints for Kubernetes probes if needed
+  - Terraform state management backend
   - etc.